 Pet or No Pet?

-- Animals are lots of work - just like having a child!
-Ask yourself: do you have a big enough yard?
-Do you have time to train your pet?
-Can you afford veterinarian bills and other needs?
+Animals are a lot of work.
+They require a lot of care and attention.
+Before bringing a pet into your home, ask yourself: Do I have enough space for a pet?
+Do I have time to train a pet?
+Is everyone in the house ready for a pet?
+Can I afford veterinarian bills and other needs?
+Consider anyone in your home that may have allergies or asthma.
 Be sure your home and lifestyle are ready for a pet before you get one.

-- Take your time.
+Remember to take your time.
 Do some research and pick a pet that works for your family.
-A family dog with a calm temperament may be best for small children, while a hamster is better for older kids who can be more independently responsible.
-Be aware of any allergies or asthma that your children may have before choosing a pet.
+A family dog with a calm temperament may be best for small children, while a hamster is better for older children who can be more independently responsible.

 - Keep areas that the animal sleeps, eats or lives in tidy.
-Make sure the animal is taking care of its business outside, or that you clean up after it immediately.
+Clean up after your pet regularly.

-- Have your pet checked by a veterinarian regularly and kept up to date on all shots.
+- Have your pet checked by a veterinarian regularly and keep up to date on all shots.

-- Put food, toys, leashes and water bowls away from where small children can reach.
-Do not allow babies or small children to put anything the animal uses into their mouths or around their necks.
+- Put food, leashes and water bowls away from where small children can reach.

-- Always wash your hands after touching pets and before eating, and have your kids do the same.
+- Wash your hands after touching pets and before eating, and have your children do the same.

-- If your child is afraid of an animal, be kind and understanding.
-Allow them to keep as much distance from the animal as they want.
+If your child is afraid of an animal, be kind and understanding.
+Don’t force an interaction and allow them to keep as much distance from the animal as they want.

 When friends come to your house, make sure they are comfortable with your pet.
 If not, keep your pet in a separate room or outside until they leave.

 If your child is approached by a dog off-leash, teach them not to run.
 Instead they should avoid eye contact and slowly back away.
 If on a bike, the child should get off the bike and place the bike between himself and the dog and stand still.
 The dog should lose interest and move away.